The California Air Resources Board

 Reducing air pollution and protecting public health guide CARB’s actions.
 Our role is to:

-Verify automakers’ emissions compliance at CARB’s renowned Haagen-Smit Laboratory in El Monte;
+- Verify automakers’ emissions compliance at CARB’s renowned Mary D. Nichols Laboratory in Riverside;

-Research the causes and effects of air pollution problems – and potential solutions – using the best available science and technology;
+- Research the causes and effects of air pollution problems – and potential solutions – using the best available science and technology; and

-Study the costs and benefits of pollution controls, paying particular attention to individuals and communities most at risk; and
+- Study the costs and benefits of pollution controls, paying particular attention to individuals and communities most at risk.

 Engaging the Public